IyesGames/iyes_perf_ui/README.md

 is not being displayed.
 This crate is designed to eliminate all perf overhead when the UI is not rendered on-screen.

-A "full" UI with all the entries offered by this crate can add around 100-200 us of frame time on typical gaming hardware, most of which is CPU time spent in Bevy's UI layout systems (in `PostUpdate`).
+A "full" UI with all the entries offered by this crate can add a few hundred microseconds of frame time on typical gaming hardware, most of which is CPU time spent in Bevy's UI layout systems (in `PostUpdate`).

 I am looking for ways to optimize this crate to reduce its overhead.